etan-status/purified-web3/el_logs.md

     accumulate_log(evm, log_root, keccak256(abi.encode(log.address, LOG_ADDRESS_STORAGE_SLOT)))
 ```

+To support parallel transaction execution, the log accumulators should probably be updated _after_ all transactions have been executed.
+Otherwise transactions that share a topic (e.g., `Transfer`) become mutually exclusive and have to be sequentialized.
+This is in line with current mainnet where receipts only become available _after_ the state root has been updated, but may need additional bookkeeping to track the ETH transfers from internal calls / delegatecalls.

 Flow is then, for `eth_getLogs(address, topics, fromBlock, toBlock)`:

 - Assumption: Client application knows `fromBlock` and `toBlock` hash